dhfbk/document-classification/README.md

 ## 2. Parsing

 The script called `02-parse.py` run Tint or Stanza to lemmatize the documents, extract part-of-speeches, and save a JSON files for each document.
-By default, Stanza is used, unless the `--tint_url` parameter is used.
+By default, Stanza is used, unless the `--tint_url` parameter is provided.

 Example:
 ```